wanning-lu/coding-log/general.md

 [Week 1](#day-1-march-12th-2023)
 [Week 2](#day-8-march-19th-2023)

+## Day 23: April 6th, 2023

+_Wow_, finishing the commerce project was a marathon I don't feel like I was prepared for.
+Every minor bug that caused me to go on a 10 minute hunt through Stack Overflow just drained my motivation over and over, but I FINALLY finished this project!
+I can't imagine having to take this class normally in a school semester/quarter, it just seems rough.
+My code was definitely very disorganized, as well as repeated, which is something I regret.
+I think I also need to add the README files to all the projects I've done for CS50w so far, just to improve my documentation and review what I did for the project.
+But congrats to me!
+I guess I'll be starting on the week 5 lecture tomorrow.

 ## Day 22: April 5th, 2023

 I think I made some good progress today!
 I figured out the CSS for the active listings (which was quite simple with Flexbox, ty Flexbox).
 Afterwards, I was just figuring out the logistics of implementing the other aspects, including the watchlist, creating new bids, closing a listing, and comments.
 I mostly got the watchlist to work, including the button to add/remove it from a watchlist.
 I just have to implement the watchlist page for each user.
 Hopefully I can finish this project by tomorrow.